photo Dionisios Margetis

 --Mr. John Quah, Appl.
 Math. & Sci.
 Computation (AMSC) program:

-PhD earned in 08/2009; thesis in PDF:
+PhD earned in 08/2009.

-A macroscale perspective of near-equilibrium relaxation of stepped crystal surfaces.
+A macroscale perspective of near-equilibrium relaxation of stepped crystal surfaces

 -- Ms. Amy Finkbiner, AMSC program:

-PhD earned in 12/2007; thesis in PDF:
+PhD earned in 12/2007.

-Co-advised (for work on networks) by Prof. J. Yorke (Mathematics, Physics, IPST).
+Co-advised (for work on networks) by Prof. J. Yorke (Mathematics & Physics, & IPST).

 • M.I.T., Department of Mathematics:

---Mr. Pak-Wing Fok, Applied Mathematics:
+--- Mr. Pak-Wing Fok, Applied Mathematics:

-PhD earned in 06/2006; thesis in PDF:
+PhD earned in 06/2006.

-Simulations of axisymmetric stepped surfaces with a facet.
+Simulations of axisymmetric stepped surfaces with a facet

 Co-advised by Prof. R. R. Rosales (Appl.
 Math., MIT).